[LAST UPDATED Sep. 18, 2014]

-I’m sure that the following list is incomplete but I am trying to create as comprehensive list as I can.
-Hence the update below (original list can be found here).
+The following list is incomplete but I am trying to create as comprehensive list as I can.
 A big part of the reason for this is that whenever you try to argue that there are patterns in behavior in our society, people demand that you give them every single last example before they will even begin to listen to your argument (listen, I say, not believe what you say or agree with you).
 So, I’m being pre-emptive on that count.

 Also, there is something about seeing a list like this and visually taking this in.
 That has its own impact.
 No matter how much I think about this, read about this, or write about this, I am constantly surprised at how many cases there are that I am able to locate.

-Reminder: these are the cases that we know about.
+Reminder: these are the allegations and cases that we know about.
 As I’ve noted before:

 90% go unreported.
 I’ve addressed the overlap of football and rape culture at RH Reality Check.